 In the past, many of us haven't lined up to get the vaccine.
-During the 2018-2019 flu season, for example, less than half of all adults (45 percent) even bothered to get jabbed.
-One of the reasons, says Margot Savoy, MD, MPH, Chair of Family and Community Medicine at the Lewis Katz School of Medicine at Temple University, is the belief that the flu shot isn't effective.
+During the 2018-2019 flu season, for example, less than half of all adults (45 percent) even bothered to get jabbed, according to the Centers for Disease Control and Prevention (CDC).

-It's true that a flu shot won't offer you total protection: A February 2020 CDC report found that this past year's flu shot was only about 45 percent effective.
+It's true that a flu shot won't offer you total protection: It's typically between 40 and 60 percent effective, per the CDC.
 But research shows that getting the vaccine can make a big difference in the grand scheme of things.

-This is particularly key for older adults and pregnant women, both of whom are especially vulnerable to the flu, Dr. Schaffner says.
-Flu vaccines have reduced the risk of flu-associated hospitalizations among both groups by about 40 percent.
+This is particularly key for older adults and pregnant women, both of whom are especially vulnerable to the flu, William Schaffner, MD, an infectious disease specialist at the Vanderbilt University School of Medicine, tells LIVESTRONG.com.
+Flu vaccines have reduced the risk of flu-associated hospitalizations among both groups by about 40 percent, per the CDC.

 "While the shot can't completely protect against the disease, it does offer some immunity, so if you do get it, your symptoms will most likely be less severe," he adds.